Water and Light

 There is a cost cap in the ordinance.
 Renewable energy costs can not raise rates more than 3% over the cost of traditional sources.

-In 2012, Columbia had almost 8% of the electric portfolio generated by renewable resources.
-For more details, see the Renewable Energy Report
+In 2013, Columbia had almost 7% of the electric portfolio generated by renewable resources.
+For more details, see the overview of the Renewable Energy Portfolio

 Proposed Transmission Line Project Information: Sign up for e-mail project updates.